 Please note, in the event of severe weather, please call ahead to confirm the park will be open before traveling to the site.
 Call 301-650-4373 for a recorded message of the most current park event hours.

-Montgomery Parks is proud to be able to offer Group & School Tours at three of our most prominent historic sites to the public.
-All tours will be presented by specially trained docents who will make history come alive for your group.
+Group Tours & School Fieldtrips at several other prominent historic sites for students and adults alike.
+All hikes/tours are presented by specially trained docents who will make history come alive for your group.

 Volunteers bring history to life!